Contents

 Areas of the kidney

-Cancer happens when cells in your body dominoe.
-These cells can build a tumor or broken tissue.
-If cancer cells grow within the kidney, it’s known as kidney cancer.
+Cancer occurs when cells in your body grow uncontrollably.
+These cells can form a tumor or damaged tissue.
+If this happens in the kidneys, it is known as kidney cancer.

 Fundamental Details about Kidney Cancer